ktsn/birdseye/packages/@birdseye/snapshot/README.md

 - type

 The original method arguments are supposed to placed after the second argument.
 For example, if you write `el.click({ button: 'right' })` with Puppeteer, the equivalent is `page.click('.selector', { button: 'right' })`.

+In addition, [`page.mouse`](https://github.com/puppeteer/puppeteer/blob/v5.3.0/docs/api.md#class-mouse) and [`page.keyboard`](https://github.com/puppeteer/puppeteer/blob/v5.3.0/docs/api.md#class-keyboard) are also exposed under the page context with the same name and the same interface of functions.

 ### Visual Regression Testing with [reg-suit](https://github.com/reg-viz/reg-suit)